 The surname Breitz was first found in Saxony, where the name came from humble beginnings but gained a significant reputation for its contribution to the emerging mediaeval society.
 It later became more prominent as many branches of the same house acquired distant estates and branches, some in foreign countries, always elevating their social status by their great contributions to society.
 Jacobus dictus der Britschen lived in Mainz in 1315, as did Jakob zur Britzen in 1338 and Jekeln Peter Britschen in 1356.
 Hanss Brittsch was a farmer and a weaver in Kempten in 1575.
 Valtin Pritzman was a resident of Brandenburg in 1597.

-Important Dates for the Breitz family
+Early History of the Breitz family

 This web page shows only a small excerpt of our Breitz research.
 Another 66 words (5 lines of text) covering the years 1776 and 1853 are included under the topic Early Breitz History in all our PDF Extended History products and printed products wherever possible.